top of page

 Aqueous Zn-CO2 batteries

-CO is a bane to the environment, and its elimination is not easy.
+CO2 is a bane to the environment, and its elimination is not easy.
 Thus, converting it into value-added fuels or harmless chemicals by a greener electrochemical approach gives us a hope of regenerating the healthy atmosphere.
 However, external power and lack of the catalyst with selective product formation are a major roadblocks, causing wastage of electricity resources and a less eco-efficient economy.
-The electrochemical CO reduction can be combined with energy storage and conversion in an aqueous Zn-CO battery cell that combines cathodic electrochemical CO reduction and anodic Zn oxidation, which sustainably export electricity and simultaneously convert CO into value-added chemicals.
-However low power density of Zn-CO hindered its widespread application.
-Therefore, our work is focused on designing a high-power density Zn-CO battery for practical application.
+The electrochemical CO2 reduction can be combined with energy storage and conversion in an aqueous Zn-CO2 battery cell that combines cathodic electrochemical COreduction and anodic Zn oxidation, which sustainably export electricity and simultaneously convert CO2 into value-added chemicals.
+However low power density of Zn-CO2 hindered its widespread application.
+Therefore, our work is focused on designing a high-power density Zn-CO2 battery for practical application.

 Our research interests:

-Our group is working on the formation of value-added fuels like methanol from electrochemical CO reduction.
+• Our group is working on the formation of value-added fuels like methanol from electrochemical CO2 reduction.

-Designing of the bifunctional catalysts for high power density Zn-CO battery.
+• Designing of the bifunctional catalysts for high power density Zn-CO2 battery.

-Understanding the mechanism by fast scanning and local electrocatalytic activity by SECM.
+• Understanding the mechanism by fast scanning electrochemistry and local electrocatalytic activity by SECM.

 2